oneeve8/kobble-data/content/videonarrativehowto.md

 [start from a blank iPad screen then open up Kobble, Drag open an internet window and swipe down to establish the split windows]

-First lets open up KobbleDrag from the bottom of your
+First lets open up Kobble, then lets swipe from the bottom of our screen to open up the application bar.
+Swipe from the top down to cr from the bottom of your

 You will learn how to create a: